 - The first five years of schooling will comprise the foundation stage including three years of pre-primary school or the balalaikas as well as classes 1 and 2.

 - The National Education Policy 2020 states, the medium of instruction until at least class 5 should be “home language or mother tongue or local/regional language”.

 - A National Curricular and Pedagogical Framework for Early Childhood Care and Education (NCPFECCE) for children up to the age of 8 will be developed by NCERT.

 - The next three years will be divided into a preparatory stage from classes 3 to 5.

-- To track the progress of the students all schools will take examinations in grade 3,5 and 8 which will be conducted through an appropriate authority.
+- To track the progress of the students all schools will take examinations in grades 3,5 and 8 which will be conducted through an appropriate authority.

-- Besides the preparatory schools and the balvatikas every state/district will be encouraged to establish ”Bal Bhavans” as a special daytime boarding school, to participate in art-related, career-related, and play-related activities.
+- Besides the preparatory schools and the balvatikas every state/district will be encouraged to establish ”Bal Bhavans” as a special daytime boarding school, participating in art-related, career-related, and play-related activities.

 - Free school infrastructure can be used as Samajik Chetna Kendras.

 - Following the 5+3+3+4 format the early 5 years are for preparatory education and the next three years are for middle education i.e for classes 6 to 8.